PM's full response to party report

 Sue Gray report: Watch Boris Johnson's response in full

-The PM says he is making changes now to how Downing Street and the Cabinet Office is run so they can get on with the job of government.
+The PM has said he is making changes now to how Downing Street and the Cabinet Office is run so they can get on with the job of government.

+It comes after Sue Gray blamed a "failure of leadership" for allowing parties to take place in Downing Street when the country was under strict lockdown.

-He says the "fragmented" nature needs to be addressed, so he will create an office of the prime minister.
+Boris Johnson said the "fragmented" nature of government needed to be addressed, so he will create an office of the prime minister.

-Secondly, he says it is time to review the civil service code of conduct.
+Secondly, he said it was time to review the civil service code of conduct.

-And thirdly, he promises more announcements in the coming days to improve the working of government and the connection between No 10 and Parliament.
+And thirdly, he promised more announcements in the coming days to improve the working of government and the connection between No 10 and Parliament.

 "I get it and I will fix it," he added